GCOM7140/group-project/README.md

 text analytics.

-There are no firm requirements for the number of techniques/methods you should be performing as part of your analysis; however; groups are encouraged to evaluate how they may be able to generate recommendations from analyzing numeric data, text data, and some combination of both.
+There are no firm requirements for the number of techniques/methods you should be performing as part of your analysis; however, groups are encouraged to evaluate how they may be able to generate recommendations from analyzing numeric data, text data, and some combination of both.
 At a minimum, each group must generate at least one meaningful recommendation directly from the analysis of